bparanj/crystal/programming/iac/docs/experiments/change-ssh-port.md

 ssh -i /path/to/your/private_key.pem -p 2222 username@your_server_ip
 ```

-Replace `/path/to/your/private_key.pem` with the actual path to your PEM file, `2222` with your new SSH port, `username` with your actual username on the server, and `your_server_ip` with the IP address of your server.
+Replace `/path/to/your/private_key.pem` with the  path to your PEM file, `2222` with your new SSH port, `username` with your  username on the server, and `your_server_ip` with the IP address of your server.

 ### Important Considerations

 - **Remember the New Port**: Ensure you remember the new port number, as you'll need it for all future SSH connections.
-- **Security Implications**: Changing the default SSH port is a security measure to avoid unsophisticated attacks but should be part of a broader security strategy, including the use of SSH keys, strong passwords, and regular system updates.
+- **Security Implications**: Changing the default SSH port is a security measure to avoid unsophisticated attacks but should be part of a broader security strategy,  the use of SSH keys, strong passwords, and regular system updates.
 - **Connectivity Issues**: Ensure the new port is not blocked by any network firewalls or ISP restrictions that might prevent SSH access.
 - **Update Configuration Management Tools**: If you're using configuration management tools or scripts that rely on SSH, remember to update them with the new port number.